brendenwest/it112/README.md

 ### Requirements

-Students should have experience with basic Python syntax, web development skills, and database design/querying, via IT 111 or comparable experience, including:
+Students should have some familiarity with the following:

 - HTML and CSS
 - HTTP request/response methods
+- Command-line operations
 - SQL and relational database terminology
 - Python language syntax